oracle-livelabs/database-maa/zdm-physical-offline/source-db-prereq/source-db-prereq.md

    Thre is no existing RMAN backup strategy for the source database that we have configured in this lab , so this can be ignored.

+**11. Ensure System time of Source Database, Target Database and ZDM host are in sync.** (Optional Step)

+   Type "date" across Source Database , Target Database and ZDM host simultaneously and see whether they show the same time.

+   It is recommended to have same time across all system but it is not mandatory.

+   Please use NTP in case you need to adjust time.

 Please *proceed to the next lab*.